EWorldTools/WorldLoader/README.md

 Head Over to Releases, Down the .Zip file and Extraxt it into Any *IL2CPP UNITY* Game (MONO IS NOT SUPPORTED - Im lazy) Use any dll injector to inti the CoreCLR Dll into the UNITY applaction, and it will do the rest from there

+## How to use

+As WL Uses CLR, all u have to do is open a Clr inst in the Target Game, then invoke the start Methods i've included a DLL project as an example, you can just use that with ur fav injector and call the Dll Attch

 ## Known Issues:

 ## LICENSING & CREDITS: